-The Guide for Independent School Personnel Responding to Child Abuse is available in the school office for further information.
+The Guide for Independent School Personnel Responding to Child Abuse is available online.

 Aberdeen Hall recognises that the use of Alcohol, Cannabis, Illicit drugs, Tobacco, Vapour Products and Medications can cause impairment and can seriously affect the ability of a parent and/or guardian to provide a safe ride for the child in their care.
 If there is cause for concern, a parent/guardian will be asked not to drive their vehicle.
 Other suggestions will be given such as calling a cab, calling the child's emergency contact.
 If the parent refuses the police will be called.